tahoma2d/tahoma2d_docs/source/rendering_the_animation.rst

 |tasks_render|

-The Tasks pane is divided into two sections: on the left there is the Task tree where all of the *Render tasks* are displayed with a clapboard icon and all the *Cleanup tasks* with a brush icon; on the right there is Information about the task selected in the Task tree.
+The Tasks panel is divided into two sections: on the left there is the Task tree where all of the *Render tasks* are displayed with a clapboard icon and all the *Cleanup tasks* with a brush icon; on the right there is Information about the task selected in the Task tree.

 The Task list can be saved as TNZBAT files and loaded back later, in case you want to manage it through different working sessions.